 The first step in the marketing effort may be the preparation of a press release announcing the filing of the registration statement.
 SEC Rule 134 provides companies with a "safe harbor" to allow them to publicly announce a limited amount of information regarding the offering after the registration statement is filed.
-As part of the SEC's recent reforms to the registered offering process, this safe harbor has been expanded so that the press release can describe not only the basic elements of the offering (i.e., the name of the company, the amount of securities to be offered and the names of the managing underwriters), it can also include a description of the intended use of proceeds, the anticipated schedule for the offering, the marketing events for the offering and the procedures for submitting indications of interest and conditional offers to buy.
-As with the pre-filing press release, the company is not required to announce the filing and frequently companies will "silently" file a registration statement.
+The press release can describe the basic elements of the offering (i.e., the name of the company, the amount of securities to be offered and the names of the managing underwriters), the intended use of proceeds, the anticipated schedule for the offering, the marketing events for the offering and the procedures for submitting indications of interest and conditional offers to buy.
+Some EGCs issue a press release in compliance with SEC Rule 135 after the initial confidential submission of a draft registration statement.
+Such releases are even more limited in scope than those issued pursuant to SEC Rule 134 and disclose only that the EGC has confidentially submitted a draft registration statement with the SEC.
+While it seems counterintuitive to issue a press release when an EGC is taking advantage of the confidential submission process, some EGCs find that it is beneficial to issue such a press release to alert the market that it is contemplating an IPO while keeping the sensitive information from the draft registration statement under wraps.
+Oftentimes, this can be a signal to potential acquirers that their window to present an offer to acquire the company while still a private company is limited.